Home / Life Insurance / Articles / Life Insurance Claims / How to Claim Life Insurance

 Insurance policies typically include a list of exclusions detailing the circumstances in which benefits will not be paid.
 Therefore, a claim will be denied if submitted for a condition listed in the 'exclusion' section of the policy.

-A claim found to be false or inflated will be denied.
+It will be denied if a claim is found to be false or inflated.
 In addition, there may be legal repercussions and a higher cost associated with the fraud investigation.
 The insurance company must be notified immediately if an accident has occurred.
 However, the insurance company may deny coverage if the claimant delays filing their claim and fails to provide all required paperwork by the deadline.

 For the claim to be processed, the claimant will need to give a claimant's statement, the original policy document, a death certificate, a police FIR and a post-mortem exam report (if the death was caused by accident), a certificate and records from the treating doctor or hospital (if the death was caused by illness), and an advance discharge form.

-Most people expect to receive money from their life insurance in 14 to 60 days.
-However, the cause of death, the beneficiary's status, and documentation mistakes can all delay the payout.
+Most people expect to get money from their life insurance in 14 to 60 days.
+The cause of death, the status of the beneficiary, and mistakes in the documentation are all things that can delay the payout.
 Life insurance companies sometimes need more information before they can pay out.

 There is no deadline for filing a life insurance death benefit claim in India.

-You can file a life insurance claim by contacting the insurer.
+You can file a life insurance claim by getting in touch with the insurer.
 Understand their claim process (as it may vary among insurers).
-You may need to fill out a claim form and submit documents like the life insurance policy and a death certificate.
+You may need to fill a claim form and submit documents like the life insurance policy and a death certificate.

-After you submit the claim documents, the insurer will review them and update you about the next steps.
+After you submit the claim documents, the insurer will review them and keep you updated about the next steps.
 They may request more documents to process the claim faster.

 Yes, the insurance company can deny your claim.

 Yes, you can appeal against a claim rejection.
-However, you need to check for gaps in the process or documentation you sent.
+However, you need to check if there were some gaps in the process or documentation that you sent.
+Sometimes, improper documents or late claims can lead to rejections.
+Try to fix these issues if possible.

 No, life insurance proceeds are nontaxable.